wedapashi/cpp/31_smart_pointers/unique_ptr/README.md

 Upon creation, the constructor of the class `sensor` in called.
 This works until you try to create a copy of this pointer.
-The compiler will now allow creating a copy of it because its copy constructor is a deleted function.
+The compiler will not allow creating a copy of it because copy constructor of `unique_ptr`is a deleted function.
 Suppose we try to do that by:

     auto tempPtr(p);